scoskey/boisemathcircles.org/README.md

 The text of the post and several other optional components are located in different folders, and tied together using concomitant file naming.

 The **text** of the post should be placed in either `bmc-sessions/\_posts` or in `bmtc-sessions/\_posts`.
 The file name should be `yyyy-mm-dd-session-id.md` or `yyyy-mm-dd-session-id.html`, where yyyy-mm-dd is the date of the session itself.
-Put the title and optionally some tags in the topmatter:
+Put the title and optionally some space-separated tags in the topmatter:

     ---
     title: My session title